pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     average = 90 + 86 + 71 + 100 + 98 / 5

 The first operation to be calculated is ``98 / 5``, rather than adding up the numbers.
-That is, the computer calculates this equation:
+That is, the computer calculates this equation instead:

 .. math::

    90+86+71+100+\frac{98}{5}

-rather than the desired desired equation where the division happens last:
+What we need is an equation where the division happens last:

 .. math::

    \dfrac{90+86+71+100+98}{5}

-By using parentheses this problem can be fixed:
+By using parentheses around the addition in our code, this problem can be fixed:

 .. code-block:: python